10th-12th June 2026 | Western Norway University of Applied Sciences

 Through interactive training sessions, workshops, strategic discussions and project exchanges, participants will have the opportunity to:

-- Learn from experts on education policy, project evaluation and internationalisation strategies;
+• Learn from experienced professionals in education policy, project evaluation and internationalisation who share practical insights you can apply immediately.

-- Share results and lessons from ongoing and completed Erasmus+ KA2 projects;
+• Exchange honest experiences and lessons learned from ongoing and completed Erasmus+ KA2 projects in a supportive peer environment.

-- Co-develop ideas for future initiatives within the Erasmus+ KA2 framework and beyond it;
+• Shape and refine new ideas together for future initiatives within Erasmus+ KA2 and beyond - turning conversations into concrete next steps.

 Organised within the EUF Project Manager and Advisor Community, Open Space 2026 provides a dynamic and open environment for members to learn from one another, strengthen collaborations, and contribute to shaping shared directions for the network’s future project engagement.